Devlin-Moyer/macaw/README.md

   Arguments:

-  - `given_model`: the Cobrapy Model object containing the GSMM to be tested
+  - `given_model`: the Cobrapy Model object containing the GSMM to be tested.
   - `use_names`: (optional) whether or not to use the "name" attributes of the metabolites in `given_model` in the reaction equation column in the output DataFrame instead of the metabolite IDs.
 False by default.
-  - `add_suffixes`: (optional) whether or not to add suffixes indicating which compartment each metabolite is in to the names or IDs of metabolites in the reaction equation column in the output DataFrame.
+  - `add_suffixes`: (optional) whether or not to add suffixes indicating which compartment each metabolite is in to the names or IDs of metabolites in the reaction equation column in the output.
+Setting `add_suffixes` to True and `use_names` to False is generally not recommended, as most GSMMs with multiple compartments already encode the compartment each metabolite is in in the metabolite's ID.
 False by default.
-Setting `add_suffixes` to True and `use_names` to False is generally not recommended, as most GSMMs with multiple compartments already encode the compartment each metabolite is in in the metabolite's ID
   - `verbose`: (optional) controls how many messages are printed when the test runs.
 Set to 0 to print no messages.
 1 by default.

-  Returns an edge list defining a network that connects each dead-end metabolite to all the reactions it blocks fluxes through and a Pandas DataFrame with one row for each reaction in the given GSMM, columns for the IDs and equations of each reaction, and the result of the dead-end test:
+  Returns an edge list defining a network that connects each dead-end metabolite to all the reactions it blocks fluxes through and a `Pandas.DataFrame` with one row for each reaction in the given GSMM, columns for the IDs and equations of each reaction, and the result of the dead-end test:

-  - "ok" if the reaction was not a dead-end
+  - "ok" if the reaction was not a dead-end.
-  - one or more metabolite IDs separated by semicolons indicating which dead-end metabolites participate in that reaction
+  - one or more metabolite IDs separated by semicolons indicating which dead-end metabolites participate in that reaction.
-  - "only when going forwards" or "only when going backwards" if it was a reversible reaction that was not a dead-end but had a reactant or product that could only be consumed by all other reactions it participates in or only be produced by all other reactions it participates in
+  - "only when going forwards" or "only when going backwards" if it was a reversible reaction that was not a dead-end but had a reactant or product that could only be consumed by all other reactions it participates in or only be produced by all other reactions it participates in.

 </details>